1300 361 646

 • A big bed bug population will invariably find a few unlucky ones crushed by your body during nighttime raids.
 Keep a lookout for blood stains or bed bug waste, and check thoroughly if you find something out of the ordinary,

-• Bed bugs are highly communicable as an infestation, so if you see anyone else you think might be having a bed bug problem, it’s time to double check your own place.
+• Bed bugs are highly communicable as an infestation, so if you see anyone else you think might be having a bed bug problem, it’s time to double-check your place.

 Know The Signs: Bed Bugs in Bed